I’ve realized the need to be more intentional in my faith. Too many activities and choices crowd out communion with my Lord.

 Trying to overcome the “little things” without the Lord’s strength is a mute point.
 It won’t work.
 God gives us vision and strength in the battle against control.
 He shows us things that are hanging out in our heart, beliefs we had no clue about, and lies that need to go.

 If you went pole fishing, but ceased to cast your hook, how would you catch fish?
 You wouldn’t.
 Fishermen are intentional about casting their hook.
 Likewise, cast your prayers and communication with God, even with the little things.
 Be intentional in prayer, asking for guidance and strength.
 Be willing to repent when hiccups occur, because that’s life.
 Hiccups happen.
 That’s, thankfully, why we have Jesus.

 The “little things” attempt to slide in without our realization.
 Let someone know you’re in a battle for control.
 Find an accountability partner, someone who will come alongside you daily, weekly, or on a regular basis.
 Whether they are next door or attached via technology, your friend’s prayers, reminders, check-ins, and encouragement can be influential in your success.

 Also, continue to press into God’s truth.
 Whether it’s a daily study or a scripture specific to your situation, continue to hone and use your sword.
 (Eph.
 6:17, Heb.
 4:12)

-Bonus Point: Remember that God cares for you.
+Be Intentional: Remember that God cares for you.
 (1 Peter 5:7)